OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

  - compare that to the target schedule
  - correct the margin schedule so that it matches the target schedule

-The path is partitionned as follows:
+The path is partitioned as follows:

  - **known time sections** span between locations where the arrival time is known.
    If there are `N` such locations, there are `N - 1` known time sections.